Marcedes Lewis: Green Bay Packers

 On May 24, 2018, the Green Bay Packers signed Lewis to a one-year, $2.1 million contract that included a $500,000 signing bonus.
 Lewis caught his first pass as a Packer on November 4, 2018, during a Week 9 loss to the Patriots.
 He finished the 2018 season with three catches for 39 yards.

 On March 18, 2019, Lewis re-signed with the Packers on a one-year, $2.1 million contract.
 Lewis caught his first touchdown as a Packer, a one-yard reception from Aaron Rodgers, on December 1, 2019, during a Week 13 victory over the New York Giants.
-He finished the 2019 season with 15 receptions for 156 receiving yards and one receiving touchdown.
-The Packers advanced to the playoffs as the NFC's 2 seed, losing in the NFC Championship to the San Francisco 49ers.
+He finished the 2019 season with 15 receptions for 156 yards and a touchdown.
+The Packers advanced to the playoffs as the #2-seed in the NFC, losing in the NFC Championship Game to the San Francisco 49ers.

 On March 24, 2020, Lewis re-signed with the Packers on a one-year contract.
-Lewis started 15 games, catching ten passes for 107 yards and three touchdowns.
-The Packers advanced to the playoffs as the top seed in the NFC, but again lost in the NFC Championship to the eventual Super Bowl champion Tampa Bay Buccaneers.
+Lewis started 15 games, catching 10 passes for 107 yards and three touchdowns.
+The Packers advanced to the playoffs as the #1-seed in the NFC, but again lost in the NFC Championship Game to the eventual Super Bowl champion Tampa Bay Buccaneers.

 On March 30, 2021, Packers re-signed Lewis to a two-year, $8 million contract.
-In a Week 15, 31–30 victory against the Ravens, Lewis surpassed 5,000 career receiving yards.
-He started all 17 games in the 2021 season and finished with 23 receptions for 214 receiving yards.
+During a narrow Week 15 31–30 victory against the Ravens, Lewis surpassed 5,000 career receiving yards.
+He started all 17 games in the 2021 season and finished with 23 receptions for 214 yards.
 The Packers again clinched home-field advantage as the NFC's top seed for the 2021 playoffs.
 However, they lost to the 49ers in the Divisional Round 13–10.

 In the 2022 season, Lewis started all 17 games for the Packers.
-He had six receptions for 66 receiving yards and two receiving touchdowns.
+He had six receptions for 66 yards and two touchdowns.

 Chicago Bears

 On August 4, 2023, Lewis signed a one-year deal with the Chicago Bears.
-He played in all 17 games with four starts primarily as a blocker, but did have a one-yard touchdown catch in a 27–16 win over the Cardinals.
+He played in all 17 games with four starts primarily as a blocker, but did have a one-yard touchdown catch in a 27–16 victory over the Cardinals.

 Lewis initially entered free agency but re-signed with the Bears on a one-year contract on June 10, 2024.
 When he appeared in the Week 4 game against the Los Angeles Rams, Lewis broke a tie with Jason Witten for the most career games played by a tight end with 272.

 In the 2024 season, Lewis appeared in 17 games and started five.